Bearer/bearer/README.md

 <!-- TODO: insert sample output or video here -->

-Additional options for using and configuring the scan command can be found in the [scan documentation](docs/reference/commands.md#scan);
+Additional options for using and configuring the `scan` command can be found in the [scan documentation](docs/reference/commands.md#scan).

 ## Contributing